Aandri99/FPGAPau/Setting-up-your-system-(Remote-Development-Servers).md

 ***

 :information_source: Once powered up, only the green LED of your Redpitaya will shine.
 The blue LED is initially powered off, it will turn in the upcoming lectures whenever a bitstream gets loaded.
 Other status LEDs described in the [documentation](https://redpitaya-readthedocs-io.translate.goog/en/latest/developerGuide/hardware/leds.html?_x_tr_sl=en&_x_tr_tl=de&_x_tr_hl=de&_x_tr_pto=sc) are not implemented in the firmware for this course.
-To verify that the Redpiatay is operative, please proceed to the following section (verify full system connectivity) or access its Ubuntu Terminal via the COM port (instructions [here](../Setting-up-your-system))
+To check that your Redpitaya is operative, please proceed to the following section (verify full system connectivity) or access its Ubuntu Terminal via the COM port (instructions [here](https://redpitaya.readthedocs.io/en/latest/developerGuide/software/console/console/console.html)).

 ***
 ## Verify Connectivity